 TAG (Talented & Gifted)

 The Brookings-Harbor School District is committed to identifying and providing for the unique intellectual, social, emotional, and career needs of intellectually gifted and academically talented children in grades K -12.
-Our philosophy fosters educational opportunities in a broader context promoting high expectations and achievement; intellectual stimulation and collaboration; academic enrichment; and social and emotional growth.

 It is our goal to ensure that all learners, including gifted learners, are provided stimulating, challenging, and meaningful educational experiences with lessons and materials appropriate for each student’s assessed level and rate of learning.